Rate (company): History

 In March 2016, Guaranteed Rate and one of its loan officers were found guilty in California of diverting loans from Mount Olympus Mortgage, and ordered to pay $25 million in damages to the Irvine, California-based company.

-In May, Guaranteed Rate bought the URL Rate.com for $725,000.
-In August, the Chicago White Sox announced a 13-year agreement with Guaranteed Rate to rename their stadium to Guaranteed Rate Field beginning November 1, 2016.
-At the time, the Chicago Sun-Times wrote, "There can't be a worse name than Guaranteed Rate Field.
-Can't be."
+In May, Guaranteed Rate bought the domain name Rate.com for $725,000.

-In 2017 the team and Guaranteed Rate teamed up to create the Guaranteed Impact program, which honors kids who make a positive difference in their community.
-Also in 2017, Guaranteed Rate entered into a joint venture with Realogy Holdings Corp to form Guaranteed Rate Affinity.
-Guaranteed Rate will provide marketing services to Realogy's subsidiaries, including NRT and Cartus, and will take over some assets of its former joint venture partner, PHH Mortgage out of New Jersey.
+In 2017, Guaranteed Rate entered into a joint venture with Realogy Holdings Corp to form Guaranteed Rate Affinity, in which Guaranteed Rate would provide marketing services to Realogy's subsidiaries, including NRT and Cartus, and would take over some assets of its former joint venture partner, PHH Corporation out of New Jersey.
 In December, Guaranteed Rate announced plans to sell a minority stake of the company to an affiliate of Boston-based private equity firm Thomas H. Lee Partners.
 The partial sale was finalized in June 2018.
 Also in December, a former loan officer sued Guaranteed Rate claiming that he was owed $2 million and that executives at the company were manipulating and misreporting financial information for their own benefit.

 In January 2018, Guaranteed Rate announced that its employees' and customers' personal information was in hackers' hands as the result of an email phishing attack.
-In October, Guaranteed Rate is one of the seven-largest retail mortgage provider in the US.
+As of October, Guaranteed Rate “[was] bounc[ing] around between the fifth and seventh largest mortgage lender in the [U.S].”

-In January 2019, The Wall Street Journal revealed Guaranteed Rate's and other firms' efforts to boost their Glassdoor ratings.
+In January 2019, The Wall Street Journal revealed Guaranteed Rate's efforts to boost their Glassdoor ratings.
 According to the article, the company "pressured employees to write positive reviews in order to raise poor ratings, according to interviews with current and former employees."
 Prior to these efforts, the company's rating on Glassdoor averaged 2.6 out of 5.
-As of August 3, 2022, the company is rated 2.9 out of 5 on Glassdoor.com, continuing its steady decline from 2019.